lubeda/Loupedeck-PowershellPlugin/README.md

 |click|the knob was clicked|
 |refresh|call every minute without action|

-The sample file results in toggling a light with homeassistant and displays this
+The sample file results in toggling a light with home assistant and displays this
 ![Image](https://github.com/lubeda/Loupedeck-PowershellPlugin/blob/main/samples/test_Homeassistant.png?raw=true)